Columbia River Fishing Trips

 Columbia River Guided Sturgeon fishing

 The estuary Sturgeon fishing in Astoria has over the years been one of the major fisheries in the calendar year for NW residents.
 Keeper fish to 60 pounds and oversize fish to 125 pounds can provide both quantity and quality that I’m not sure exists anyplace else.
-Columbia River Fishing Guides take anglers from around the country have also learned about this opportunity and as a result come from all over the world and fish the estuary in Astoria to experience this unique fishery.
+Columbia River Fishing Guides take anglers from around the country to fish these beasts, but if you want to go it alone check out the Lunker’s Guide for Columbia River Fishing Maps.